Happy Cinco de Mayo!

 The UK culinary scene is at the top of its game in most aspects of global cuisine.
 Indian food being the first that springs to mind.
 Mexican food however, is not one of them.
 Authentically Mexican restaurants are far and few between.
 The lack of selection means that all too often Mexican food is associated with poorly executed Tex-Mex: overly stuffed foods doused in sour cream and loaded with cheddar cheese.

-Before you scoff at your screen thinking ‘who is this food snob throwing shade at my favourite burrito spot?’, I’m not being dismissive about good Tex-Mex.
-A world without nachos is not something I’d like to consider, muchos gracias.
+Before you scoff at your screen thinking we're a bunch of food snobs, we're not being dismissive about good Tex-Mex.
+A world without nachos is not something we'd like to consider, muchos gracias.
 But nachos, burritos and fajitas aside, we need to give traditional Mexican cooking its time in the spotlight; a cuisine bursting with intense flavour and steeped in ancient tradtion.

 Eating Mexican food is like sampling history.
 Almost all dishes have been influenced by the mass migration Mexico has experienced over thousands of years, and with each new culture brought new foods.